xcjs/canvas-vs-flash/README.md

 This repository mostly functions as a personal reference, but I also hope that is encourages people to move away from Flash as a web development platform.

+A GitHub pages branch can be viewed online at http://xcjs.github.io/canvas-vs-flash/